tfogo/HackSocNodeTutorial/README.md

 ## How do I follow this tutorial?

-You should start by cloning this repository:
+You can just watch me code.
+If you want to follow along, you should start by cloning this repository:

 	git clone git@github.com:TimFogarty/HackSocNodeTutorial.git